itsaboutcode/expressjs_notes/README.md

 # [ExpressJS](https://expressjs.com/)

 These instructions guide us through creating **Application Programming Interfaces (APIs)** using the **Representational State Transfer (REST)** standard using the ExpressJS framework.
-Express is an unopinionated web framework, written in JavaScript and hosted within the Node.js runtime environment.
+Express is an unopinionated web framework, written in JavaScript and hosted within the [Node.js](https://nodejs.org/en/) runtime environment.
 MongoDB will be employed as the database.

 ### Creating ExpressJS Project

-#### Step 01 - Install [NodeJS](https://nodejs.org/en/) and Verify Installation
+#### Step 01 - Install [NodeJS](https://nodejs.org/en/), [npm](https://www.npmjs.com/) and Verify Installation

+- Node (or more formally Node.js) is an open-source, cross-platform runtime environment that allows developers to create all kinds of server-side tools and applications in JavaScript.

+- The node package manager (**npm**) provides access to hundreds of thousands of reusable packages.

 ```
 node -v